woocommerce/qit-documentation/docs/intro.md

 1. `composer install woocommerce/qit-cli --dev`
 2. `./vendor/bin/qit` to authenticate with your Woo.com developer account.

-## Benefits for You as a Developer
+3. `qit run:activation your-extension`, where "your-extension" is the slug of a Woo.com extension you own.

-- You can enjoy out-of-the-box tests for all the extensions you sell on the Marketplace
+## What you can do with QIT

-- Your extensions will undergo continuous testing, including against new releases of PHP, WooCommerce, and WordPress
+- Run tests for your extensions, including development builds
-- You can have increased peace of mind knowing that you'll be alerted if the tests catch anything with a future release or an edge case
+- Integrate with GitHub Workflows
-- You can take advantage of integration with GitHub Workflows
+- Run tests with other extensions active at the same time
-- You can easily integrate the testing tool with your development workflow using the terminal tool
+- Run tests with different versions of PHP, WordPress, and WooCommerce

-- You can run some tests with other extensions active at the same time, including those that may be known to cause issues when activated alongside yours.
+And coming soon:

-## Benefits for Users of the WooCommerce Ecosystem
+- Upload your custom E2E tests to QIT

-- Users can enjoy increased reliability when updating WooCommerce extensions on the Marketplace
+- Spin up a local test environment with a single command
-- Users can have confidence to update PHP, WordPress, or WooCommerce versions without fear of breaking their extensions
+- Run Compatibility tests with other extensions, making sure your plugin continues to work as expected with other extensions installed in the same site
-- There will be less potential security issues for users of the WooCommerce Ecosystem
+- Install plugins from both Woo.com Marketplace or the WordPress.org Plugin Repository
-- Users can have more assurance that all extensions will continue to work as expected when activated alongside each other, ensuring a seamless experience.
+- Configure various parameters of the test environment with config files or arguments

 ## Who is this toolkit for?